 Let’s consider each option in turn.
 I cannot establish either way whether the note-maker’s dating of Granite Falls is 1890 or some earlier or (more likely, I think) later date.
 One way to be certain, as far as I can figure, is if there was included in the image a face of either J. B. Kennedy or W. C. Weir.
 I can find neither one in Granite Falls.

 It seems to me more likely that this is an image of a First Congregational Church Sunday School Picnic rather than one of FBC.
 What would the pastor of First Congregational be doing, in the normal course of events, at a First Baptist Sunday School picnic?
 The only way to establish that, with any degree of certainty, would be to compare Granite Falls with a comparable image of First Congregational Church attenders – and even better, of Congregational Sunday Schoolers – around the same time.
 Is there such an image extant?
 Yes!
-There appear to be, at first glance, two Congregational picnic images available from the City of Vancouver Archives (one allegedly from 1891 and the from 1892, both apparently made on the Sunshine Coast at Bucanneer Bay).
+There appear to be, at first glance, two Congregational picnic images available from the City of Vancouver Archives (one allegedly from 1891 and another from 1892, both apparently made on the Sunshine Coast at Bucanneer Bay).
 In fact, the images (CVA’s Ch P136 and Ch P156) are identical.

 But even one image of Congregational picnic-ers from the 1890s would, I’d assume, assist us in answering the question as to whether Granite Falls is of a Baptist or Congregational Sunday School.
 Alas, not to my eyes.
 Readers of this post are welcome to compare the Congregational image (see below) with the “Baptist” one at Granite Falls, but my eyes are unable to detect close similarities between anyone in the two images.

 What may be concluded from all this?
 A couple of modest corrections (and a question/speculation):

 - There is no Rev. W. Pedley in Granite Falls, nor serving any Vancouver church.